bayirdan/login-register-form/README.md

-# Login and Register Form (Mobile Responsive)
+# Login and Register Form

-This template is a mobile responsive login and register form.
+This template is a responsive login and register form.

 ---